What is SharePoint Farm and How SharePoint Architecture Works

 What is SharePoint Farm: What You Need to Know

-SharePoint Farm represents more than just a simple grouping of servers.
-It is a complex system that provides a highly effective platform with an incredible amount of power to support a site.
-By using the SharePoint Farm structure, multiple servers can work together to provide unparalleled performance and reliability.
+A SharePoint Farm is not merely a basic assembly of servers; rather, it constitutes a sophisticated system that serves as a robust platform, offering remarkable capabilities to bolster a website.
+Through the utilization of the SharePoint Farm framework, numerous servers collaborate seamlessly to deliver unmatched performance and dependability.
 Through the advanced design of this system, users can accomplish tasks such as SharePoint document management, web content management, and site administration with ease.

-SharePoint Farms form the backbone of a company’s IT infrastructure.
-With multiple WFEs, application servers, and database servers all working together to provide services to users, it is quite important to have a basic understanding of each server type and its purpose to maximize productivity and efficiency.
+SharePoint Farms serve as the fundamental framework of a company’s IT infrastructure.
+They consist of multiple WFEs, application servers, and database servers that collaborate to deliver services to users.
+Therefore, it is crucial to possess a fundamental comprehension of the distinct server types and their respective roles to optimize productivity and efficiency effectively.

 1. Web Front End Servers (WFEs)